aaronparker/aaronparker.github.io/_posts/2015-08-06-folder-redirection-2015-part-3.md

 # Summary

-This year, we&#8217;ve covered additional scenarios, and there are always additional tests to cover.
-Future editions of these presentations will include the impact of folder redirection on Login VSI results and we&#8217;ll look at whether Windows 10 and Windows Server 2016 improves performance.
+This year, we've covered additional scenarios, and there are always additional tests to cover.
+Future editions of these presentations will include the impact of folder redirection on Login VSI results and we'll look at whether Windows 10 and Windows Server 2016 improves performance.

-To summarise this round, I&#8217;ll leave you with these key points:
+To summarise this round, I'll leave you with these key points:

   * Little effective performance difference between SMB 2.1 & 3.02; however SMB 3.02 lowers file server CPU utilisation
   * Size file servers for peak workload